Bertha Mae Lillenas: Early life

 Bertha Mae Wilson was born on March 1, 1889, in Hanson, Kentucky.
 She was the second of three children of Eliza Jane Jones (1867-1893) and William C. Wilson (1866–1915).
 Her mother, Eliza, died of typhoid fever when Bertha Mae was a small child.
-Eliza was a devout Christian and was remembered by the family for praying for each child while on her deathbed.
+Eliza was a devout Christian (prayerful) and was remembered by the family for praying for each child while on her deathbed.
 Her father, "W.C.", was an itinerant pastor in the Methodist tradition in churches in Illinois.
 In Bertha Mae's early years, W.C. was frequently away from home, traveling from one church to another.
-As a result, the children were placed with different relatives and Bertha Mae lived with her maternal aunt.
+As a result, the children were placed with different relatives, and Bertha Mae lived with her maternal aunt.
 A few years after Eliza Jane's death, W.C. married Sarah Ragsdale, a school teacher, and the family reunited.
 Bertha Mae's father joined the Church of the Nazarene in 1903 and (while visiting churches in Los Angeles, California) accepted an invitation to pastor a church in Upland, California in 1905.
 On receiving a letter from W.C., Bertha Mae's stepmother (to ensure that W.C. would not change his mind) sold the family's furniture and packed their belongings in anticipation of the move from Illinois to California.
 During his career, W.C. included women evangelists in his ministry—for example, by hosting the sisters, Carrie Krow and Lulu Kell, to sing at his services.
 He also invited women to lead revivals—encouraging one of them, Minnie Staples, to pursue ordination as an elder and licensed minister.
-As a result, Bertha Mae saw women evangelists role models in her youth.
+As a result, Bertha Mae saw women evangelists as role models in her youth.

 Bertha Mae finished high school when she was sixteen years old and was already a proficient musician at that age.
 The following year, she enrolled in Deets Pacific Bible College—a school located (at that time) in Hollywood, California.
 (Deets Pacific Bible College eventually (after several moves and renamings) became Point Loma Nazarene University.)
 Her brother, Guy Wilson, was already attending the school.
 Bertha Mae attended the school for four years and self-reported that she graduated with the "highest credits of any student during the four years."
-Her professional life as a minister began at Deets, when, while she was still a student, she took on the role of a pastor as a small church in Los Angeles, California.
+Her professional life as a minister began at Deets, when, while she was still a student, she took on the role at a pastor as a small church in Los Angeles, California.
 Bertha Mae also met her husband, Haldor Lillenas, at Deets.
-The couple bonded over music and ministry, Haldor recalled that "She was an eloquent and gifted preacher of the gospel ... our voices blended well and so we arranged it that our lives should also be blended."
+The couple bonded over music and ministry.
+Haldor recalled that "She was an eloquent and gifted preacher of the gospel ... our voices blended well and so we arranged it that our lives should also be blended."
 The couple married in 1910.